Infinix Note 12 price in Pakistan - August 2023

-The Infinix Zero X Pro has an AMOLED, 120 Hz display.
-The...
+The Tecno Spark 10c has a Unisoc T606 processor.
+The smartphone has a...

-The Infinix Note 12 is a mid-range smartphone that is now available for purchase on the market at an affordable price range.
+The Infinix Note 12 is one of the most well-known mid-range smartphones that is now available for purchase on the market at an affordable price range.

 The device includes 4 GB of RAM and 64 GB of built-in storage.
-It is a good amount of storage to download and store a large amount of useful data and files.
+It is a great amount of storage to download and store a large amount of useful data and files.

-The Infinix Note 12 is a has a tripple camera setup on the rear of the phone with an LED flash.
-The primary camera of the phone is 50 megapixels and the selfie camera on the phone is 16 megapixels.
+The Infinix Note 12 has a triple camera setup on the rear of the phone.
+The primary camera of the phone is 50 megapixels, and the selfie camera of the phone is 16 megapixels.

-The phone comes in three great colors : Jewel Blue, Force Black, Sunset Golden.
-A 5000 mAh, non-removable battery powers the smartphone, with 33 W of fast charging support.

 Infinix Note 12 price in Pakistan is Rs.
 54,999.